Hosting

 Creating a new Dockerfile

-If you did not use a project template, create a new file named Dockerfile
+If you did not use a project template, create a new file named Dockerfile in the root directory of your repository and paste the following content:

-FROM mcr.microsoft.com/dotnet/sdk:9.0-alpine AS build
+FROM --platform=$BUILDPLATFORM mcr.microsoft.com/dotnet/sdk:9.0-alpine AS build

 WORKDIR /source

-COPY Project/*.csproj .
+COPY --link Project/*.csproj .

-RUN dotnet restore -r linux-musl-x64
+RUN dotnet restore -a "$TARGETARCH"

-COPY Project/ .
+COPY --link Project/. .

-RUN dotnet publish -c release -o /app -r linux-musl-x64 --no-restore /p:PublishTrimmed=true /p:TrimMode=Link
+RUN dotnet publish --no-restore -a "$TARGETARCH" -o /app

-FROM mcr.microsoft.com/dotnet/runtime-deps:9.0-alpine-amd64
+FROM mcr.microsoft.com/dotnet/aspnet:9.0-alpine

 WORKDIR /app

-COPY --from=build /app .
+COPY --link --from=build /app .

 ENTRYPOINT ["./Project"]

-the commands in the previous section to build and run your project.
+This assumes that you named your project Project.
+With this file you can use the commands in the previous section to build and run your project.

 Managing dependencies

-Typically your web application will have some dependencies such as databases or a redis server. docker compose allows you to define and maintain the whole infrastructure needed by your app in a single file.
+Typically, your web application will have some dependencies such as databases or a redis server. docker compose allows you to define and maintain the whole infrastructure needed by your app in a single file.